Anaheim Hit-and-Run Accident Lawyers

 - The driver does not immediately notify the property owner about the damage.

-Elements of California Felony Hit-and-Run
+Elements Of California Felony Hit-And-Runs

 To secure a conviction on a felony hit-and-run charge, a California prosecutor must prove the following elements.